Kotoshōgiku Kazuhiro: Retirement from sumo

 Kotoshōgiku withdrew from the September 2020 tournament after a torn muscle in his lower left leg, but returned from Day 7.
 He was only able to win one more match and finished with a 2–10–3 record.
 Kotoshōgiku reportedly told the mayor of Yanagawa that he would continue to wrestle, even after being demoted to jūryō.
 After losing four of his first five matches, he withdrew from the November tournament and retired from competition on Day 6.
-As the owner of the Hidenoyama toshiyori kabu or elder stock, he is assuming the Hidenoyama (秀ノ山) name and staying in sumo as a coach.
+As the owner of the Hidenoyama toshiyori kabu or elder stock, he assumed the Hidenoyama (秀ノ山) name and became a coach at Sadogatake stable.

 Kotoshōgiku's retirement ceremony was held on 1 October 2022 at the Ryōgoku Kokugikan.

+In May 2023, Kotoshōgiku announced that he was planning to open his own stable in 2024.
+Although the groundbreaking ceremony took place in November 2023, the stable officially opened on 19 October 2024, with four wrestlers, all ranked in the jonidan division.

 Personal life

 Kotoshōgiku announced his engagement in February 2015, revealing that he had proposed the previous October.
 He credited his fiancée with helping him through his injury in the Kyushu 2013 tournament.
 Kotoshōgiku had previously announced an engagement in November 2012, but that was broken off three months later.
 After marrying in the summer of 2015, the wedding reception was held on 30 January 2016, Kotoshōgiku's 32nd birthday, and just a week after his first tournament championship.
 630 guests, including former Prime Minister Yoshiro Mori, attended.
 The couple's first child was born in May 2017.